Skip to main content

 The Legal Status of Peptides and Growth Hormone

-The regulatory environment for peptide therapies, particularly those that stimulate (GH) release, is distinct and evolving.
+The regulatory environment for peptide therapies, particularly those that stimulate growth hormone (GH) release, is distinct and evolving.
 While recombinant human growth hormone (hGH) is an FDA-approved drug, its use is tightly restricted to specific medical conditions, such as documented adult GH deficiency or HIV-related muscle wasting.

 Prescribing hGH for “anti-aging” or general wellness is illegal in the United States.
 This has led to the clinical use of growth hormone secretagogues ∞ peptides like Ipamorelin, Sermorelin, and CJC-1295.
 These molecules do not supply exogenous GH; instead, they stimulate the body’s own pituitary gland to produce and release it.